-Financial assistance at Danville Area Community College is available in the form of scholarships, grants, parttime employment, and loans to meet the student's financial need.
-Financial need is generally considered to be the difference between one school year's educational expenses (tuition, books, room, board, commuting costs, etc.) as determined by an average student budget and the student's resources for the same period.
+Financial assistance at Danville Area Community College is available as scholarships, grants, part-time employment, and loans to meet the students' financial needs.
+Financial need is generally considered the difference between one school year's educational expenses (tuition, books, room, board, commuting costs, etc.) as determined by an average student budget and the student's resources for the same period.

-Student resources are expected to include assistance from parents, guardians, relatives, personal saving, other scholarships, grants and personal earnings.
+Student resources are expected to include assistance from parents, guardians, relatives, personal savings, other scholarships, grants, and personal earnings.
 Students are responsible for providing from their own and their family's resources as much of their educational expenses as possible.

-Students will be paid financial aid only for courses required for their current Program of Study (Major) therefore, the student should work closely with their academic advisor to ensure proper enrollment each semester.
+Students may be paid financial aid only for courses required for their current Program of Study (Major); therefore, the student should work closely with their academic advisor to ensure proper enrollment each semester.

-A student should be aware that Federal and State student aid have Life-time maximums.
+A student should be aware that Federal and State student aid have lifetime maximums.
 The student is advised to work closely with their academic advisor at the beginning of each new semester to be sure that they are enrolled in their desired Program of Study and only taking coursework for this program and successfully completing the courses.

-A student will need to access their DACC online account, Jaguar Spot, in order to view Award Notices, the Shopping Sheet, Billing information and other account activity, Semester Schedule, Grades and their Grade Transcripts.
-If you do not know how to access your account contact the DACC Records office at 217.443.8800.
+A student needs to access their DACC online account, MyDACC, to view Award Notices, the Shopping Sheet, Billing information, other account activity, Semester Schedule, Grades, and Grade Transcripts.
+If you do not know how to access your account, contact the DACC Records office at 217.443.8800.